 The projections below use 2015-16 data to estimate baseline values.
 When updated data are available, baseline values will be established using 2016-17 data.
 The annual increments are calculated by dividing the total achievement gap (goal of 90 percent - baseline performance) by 10 years.
-The result will be used to determine the annual improvement targets for each school year, from 2016-17 through 2026-2729 after accounting for the two-year extension under the waiver granted by ED.
+The result will be used to determine the annual improvement targets for each school year, from 2016-17 through 2026-29 after accounting for the two-year extension under the waiver granted by ED.
+27 after accounting for the two-year extension under the waiver granted by ED.
 This same approach will be used for all schools and student subgroups within each school.